 2018 have been a terrible year for computer security, and playing games on a computer isn’t all fun and games any more.
-In this article I’ll look at some of the security challenges of downloading and installing games from developers you have no reason to trust through the Steam Store.
-I’ll then explore how recent advancements for security on the Linux desktop now have made it it a more secure environment to run untrusted software and games than more the popular macOS and Windows 10 operating systems.
+In this article, I’ll take a look at some of the security challenges of downloading and installing games from developers you’ve no reason to trust.
+I’ll then explore how recent advancements for security on the Linux desktop now have made it a more secure environment to run untrusted software and games than more the popular macOS and Windows 10 operating systems.

 Steam Store security is far from perfect